Traditional Vs. Gestational Surrogacy

 With gestational surrogacy and IVF, the mathematical possibilities for family creation are seemingly endless.
 There are a number of ways in which an embryo can be created, including:

 - Egg and sperm from donors

 - Egg donor and sperm from intended parent

 - Sperm donor and ova from intended parent

 - Donated embryos

-While the gestational surrogacy process is medically more complex and medically more expensive than traditional surrogacy, it does offer more legal assurances.
+While this process is medically more complex and medically more expensive than traditional surrogacy, it does offer more legal assurances.
 While laws vary from state to state, the law tends to favor gestational surrogacy over traditional surrogacy.
-For example, if you decide to pursue gestational surrogacy, in most cases you will not have to go through an adoption process.
+For example, if you decide to pursue gestational surrogacy, in most cases you will not have to go through the adoption process.